Getting to the Bottom of the Craving: Facts and Myths About Chocolate

 Myth #3: Chocolate Is Bad for Your Teeth

-Eating natural chocolate doesn't increase the risk that you'll develop cavities.
+Eating our natural gourmet sugar-free chocolate doesn't increase the risk that you'll develop cavities.
 Such problems generally arise when you consume chocolates that are packed with added sugars or starchy fillers.
 Because these substances are largely absent from unmodified cocoa, however, chocolate lovers who are careful about what they buy have a lot more leeway.
 In other words, stick to dark, sugar-free products with a transparent, traceable production chain.

 Myth #4: Chocolate Increases Your Blood Sugar